strategy-guides 5 min read

 • Split (split a pair into two separate hands)

-• Surrender (forfeit half your bet rather than play the hand)
+• Surrender (forfeit half your bet rather than play the hand, where offered)

 Core Basic Strategy Rules